okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/unlock-mobile-app-with-biometrics/discard-access-tokens/index.md

 ---
 title: Discard access tokens
 ---
-There are times when you need to delete the access token from secure storage (for example, when an access token expires or a user wants to delete their account).
+When you need to delete the access token from secure storage (for example, when an access token expires or a user wants to delete their account), do the following:

 <StackSelector snippet="discardaccesstoken" />